 He married Thelma Stein (1898-1965) in about 1921, when he was 24 and she 23.
 A native of Cumberland, she was the daughter of Thomas O. and Anne T. (Farrell) Stein.

-They had two daughters, Dorothy Weaver and Gertrude E. Makowski.
+They had two daughters, Dorothy Smouse and Gertrude E. Makowski.

 The family were members of the Mapleside Methodist Church.
 When George's father tragically was killed in a railroad accident in 1927, George signed the death certificate, and at the time was living at 19 Browning Street in Cumberland.